Piping Design and Layout, Piping Materials

 Y: Values of Coefficient for t<D/6

 The factor “Y” depends upon the temperature.
 At elevated temperatures, the Y (value of coefficient) increases, and it leads to a decrease in the calculated required pipe wall thickness.
+Y is used to address the increased ductility of piping materials as the temperature increases.

 values-od-coefficient-Y-for-pipe-thickness-calculation